CWEzio/Notes/linux.md

 ## `grep`

+## Captalization Insensitive
+Use `-i` to make grep insensitive to capitalization
 ### Use `grep` to search for the header file to include
 Suppose that I find `AddContactMaterial` function from the documentation, I can determin which header file to include by using the powerful grep:
 ```